 “And the eight leaps of logic it took to get to global warming.
 Like, it’s already hot.
 It’s a fucking candle.”

 “True.”
 Chantel watched Shu scanning the room for the next mundane object to get the Xiyuan treatment; they’d have time for maybe one more before their food arrived.
 She noticed his jacket tightening around his biceps as he stabilized himself on the chair, the shape of his fully lengthened neck as he twisted himself to pick something in her field of vision.
 She loved when he stretched out to look at something behind him.
-If today was the day she thought it would be, she needed to remember every detail in order to consolidate the most romantic and timeless ones in the announcement to their families.
+If today were the day she thought it would be, she needed to remember every detail in order to consolidate the most romantic and timeless ones in the announcement to their families.
 Family.
 This, she wanted to remember for herself.
 The game they played to pass the time at restaurants, though not intended as mean-spirited, also probably wouldn’t make the cut.

 “It smells so good in here,” she said, “it looks like the restaurant scene in Legally Blonde.”
 Shu turned back around, officially puzzled.
 “This had better not turn out like the restaurant scene in Legally Blonde.”